darlintonprauchner/experiments-at-edge/server-experiments/readme.md

 Open the `Domain name` from the step above with your favourite browser.

-**If you see a "green" page, written "Default Version", things are working so far.**
+**If you see "hello world" and no feature flags, things are working so far**

-### 7. Prepare the lambdas that control the experiment
+### 7. Prepare the lambdas that enrich the feature flags

 ```
 cd ...